-Build on your people skills for a diverse and rewarding career in the community sector with a Certificate III in Community Services at Victoria Polytechnic.
+Build on your people skills for a diverse and rewarding career in the community sector with a Certificate III in Community Services at Victoria University Polytechnic.

 This course provides a strong and broad foundation for working directly with clients in the community services sector.
 You’ll be able to focus on either community services or community development work.

-We will provide you with training in delivering programs for individuals, families and groups in a variety of settings.
+We'll provide you with training in delivering programs for individuals, families and groups in a variety of settings.
 You’ll develop skills to empower and support people by learning about:

 - effective communication